inland-thempire/poetry-publishers/README.md

 _Publishing During a Pandemic: The Effects of COVID-19 on the Business of Books._ (2020, June 10).
 Poets & Writers.
   https://www.pw.org/content/publishing_during_a_pandemic_the_effects_of_covid19_on_the_business_of_books

-### Stylesheet

-If you'd like to add your own custom styles:

-1. Create a file called `/assets/css/style.scss` in your site
-2. Add the following content to the top of the file, exactly as shown:
-    ```scss
-    ---
-    ---

-    @import "{{ site.theme }}";
-    ```
-3. Add any custom CSS (or Sass, including imports) you'd like immediately after the `@import` line

-*Note: If you'd like to change the theme's Sass variables, you must set new values before the `@import` line in your stylesheet.*

-### Layouts

-If you'd like to change the theme's HTML layout:

-1. For some changes such as a custom `favicon`, you can add custom files in your local `_includes` folder.
-The files [provided with the theme](https://github.com/pages-themes/minimal/tree/master/_includes) provide a starting point and are included by the [original layout template](https://github.com/pages-themes/minimal/blob/master/_layouts/default.html).
-2. For more extensive changes, [copy the original template](https://github.com/pages-themes/minimal/blob/master/_layouts/default.html) from the theme's repository<br />(*Pro-tip: click "raw" to make copying easier*)
-3. Create a file called `/_layouts/default.html` in your site
-4. Paste the default layout content copied in the first step
-5. Customize the layout as you'd like